Swimming at the 2024 Summer Olympics – Women's 50-metre freestyle: Heats

-Ten heats (preliminary rounds) took place on 3 August 2024, starting at 11:00.
+Ten heats took place on 3 August 2024, starting at 11:00.
 (Note: All times are Central European Summer Time (UTC+2)) The swimmers with the best 16 times in the heats advanced to the semifinals.
-Sarah Sjöström clocked 23.85 seconds, qualifying with the fastest seed and only swim under 24 seconds.
-Katarzyna Wasick and Gretchen Walsh qualified with the second and third seeds, respectively.
+Sjöström clocked 23.85 seconds, qualifying as the fastest seed with the only swim under 24 seconds.
+Katarzyna Wasick of Poland and Gretchen Walsh of the United States qualified with the second and third seeds, respectively.
 Simone Manuel from the United States, the 2016 silver medalist, did not qualify for the semifinals.
-Kenya's Maria Brunlehner and Slovenia's Neža Klančar set national records of 25.82 and 24.64 seconds, respectively.
+Kenya's Maria Brunlehner set her country's national record at 25.82, Slovenia's Neža Klančar set a national record of 24.64, and Elizaveta Pecherskikh of Kyrgyzstan set a national record of 26.26.

 María José Ribera from Bolivia, who had failed to qualify in 28th place, was disqualified after the International Testing Agency reported she had tested positive for furosemide, a prohibited substance.